abhurtun/Blog/blogs/testQuality.md

 ##### Description

 There are many conventions for test naming.
-Given the simplicity of xUnit I suggest.
+Given the simplicity of nUnit I suggest.
 ```
-  "In 'X' when 'Y' it should 'Z'"
+  "Returns 'X' Given 'Y'"
 ```

 ---